huayu-zhang/COVID-19-Risk/README.md

-# Externally validation the DL-death and DL-poor-outcome models
+# External validation the DL-death and DL-poor-outcome models

 ### Clone the repo
 ```shell script